Sanek12382/react_practice/README.md

 In the project directory, you can run:

 npm start
-start json-server --watch db.json --port 5000
+json-server --watch db.json --port 5000

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.